 This research focuses on the Dovetail Orchestra, a community-based music group for adult refugee and asylum seekers in Bristol.
 It was launched in September 2022 and is made up of refugees, asylum seekers and local musicians with support from local volunteers.
 The orchestra meets every week to co-create music based on traditional songs from members’ countries of origin.
 Following rehearsals, the group gather in a community centre to socialise.

-During this project we will explore how members understand and experience the orchestra.
-We will look at what motivates them to take part in the orchestra and what they expect from it.
-We will also explore what allows them to take part and what stands in their way.
+During this project we explored how members understood and experienced the orchestra.
+We looked at what motivated them to take part in the orchestra and what they expected from it.
+We also explored what allowed them to take part and what stood in their way.

-We will carry out interviews and organise group discussions with:
+We carried out interviews and group discussions with:

 It’s important to capture the voices of the people whose lives are impacted by programmes such as the Dovetail Orchestra.
 We hope our findings will help to make social participation programmes better in future.